DavidVTurley/Meal-planner-and-fridge-storage/documentation/TECHNICAL_SPEC_INVENTORY_FOUNDATION.md

   - Persist display value from user input as default UI label.
   - Logical matching/filtering uses canonical value.

-## Inference Policy (Conservative, Deterministic)
+## Inference Policy (v1)

-- Inputs: same-user, same normalized ingredient name from historical defaults and inventory snapshots.
-- Inference is allowed only when reliability passes strict thresholds (minimum evidence count + dominant consistent values across required fields).
-- Any required field failing reliability is treated as missing and must be user-entered before save.
+- No inference is used in v1 for first-time ingredient creation.
+- All required default fields must be manually entered on first-time creation.
-- No global/system fallback defaults.
+- No global/system fallback defaults are used.
-- API returns inference diagnostics (`fields_inferred`, `source_count`, `confidence`, `manual_required_fields`) for transparency and tuning.

 ## API Surface (Inventory First)